Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 His hand gently rested on my shoulder, trying to offer me comfort.

-At that moment, as he leaned in closer, his coat opened slightly.
+At that moment, as he leaned closer, his coat opened slightly.

 My gaze inadvertently swept across his waist.

-There, beneath the fabric of his shirt, an unnatural bulge faintly showed through, with what appeared to be a light stain of blood seeping out at the edges.
+There, beneath the fabric of his shirt, a strange bulge faintly emerged, with what seemed like a light stain of blood seeping through the edges.

 My heart sank suddenly.